 Current Interests and Research:

-Modern and contemporary art; gender studies; Black studies; art and spirituality in the 20th century.
+Modern and contemporary art; gender studies; popular culture; Black studies; art and spirituality in the contemporary world.

 American and European Art Since 1945